adgut1509/ProjektZaliczeniowy/docs/parent1/child4.md

 # **What are packages in CAT tools**

-In CAT tools, packages are translation projects, which contain of bilingual files, translation memories, term bases, etc.
+In CAT tools, packages are translation projects, which contain of bilingual files, translation memories, term bases, etc. Once opened and modified in a different CAT tool, the package files might be exported to their original format.

 # **Packages in memoQ translator pro**